paulito-bandito/Environmental-Monitoring-System/README.md

 1. Data Logging (all sensors and devices) which runs separately and writes to a database or writes files to a local folder (which you specify in the dao.properties file)
 2. Web Syndication: via SOAP Web Services.
 It accesses the data through the database, or through the folder specified to contain the JPEG images.
 3. The Desk Top Client: this is a WPF client that accessess the Web Services.
+4. The Database Script: Needs to be set up on a server and it's IP address specified in the "dao.properties" file in both Web and Data Logging projects (because it is a property file, you don't need to recompile)

 ## * Please note, this is a prototype and had the following issues! * ##